North Carolina A&T at East Carolina postponed until Sunday

-GREENVILLE, S.C. — North Carolina A&T and East Carolina’s season-opening football game was postponed by one day because of two lightning delays on Saturday.
+GREENVILLE, N.C. — North Carolina A&T and East Carolina’s season-opening football game was postponed by one day because of two lightning delays on Saturday.

 A second lightning delay before the opening kickoff led officials to push the game to Sunday, with the kickoff at 3:30 p.m.